Freelancer-Protocol/docs/paymentinfo.md

 ---
-parent: For clients
+parent: How it works
-nav_order: 4
+nav_order: 5
 title: On payment information
 grand_parent: Index
 ---